Mablean Ephriam: Madea films

 In Tyler Perry's Madea's films, Ephriam portrays a strict and stern judge, who presides over the many cases Madea lands in as a result of violent and destructive conduct.
 The judge never sentences Madea to prison, instead issuing less severe punishments such as house arrest, becoming a foster mother to a wayward teen (played by Keke Palmer) and going to therapy sessions with Doctor Phil.

 Ephriam made a short appearance in the film adaptation of the play Diary of a Mad Black Woman.
 She also portrayed the same judge character in both Madea's Family Reunion and Madea Goes to Jail.
-As a judge, her first name is pronounced "may-BLENE," as in the Chuck Berry song "Maybellene."
+As a note, her first name is pronounced "may-BLENE," as in the Chuck Berry song "Maybellene."

 Justice with Judge Mablean

 In the fall of 2014, Ephriam returned to TV with a new court room series, produced by Entertainment Studios.
 Airing in syndication and on ES's Justice Central network, it is the fifth courtroom series from Entertainment Studios.
-Episodes are filmed in Culver City, CA..
+Episodes are filmed in Culver City, CA.

 On May 5, 2025, it was announced that the show would be renewed for two more seasons, taking the show through its thirteenth season.